 Injury and Triage

-Having signed up with the Royal Fusiliers in 1939 aged just 22, by the time Allied invasion forces had reached Italy in September 1944, David Bye had risen to the rank of Lieutenant in the Royal Norfolk regiment.
+David Bye signed up with the Royal Fusiliers in 1939 aged just 22, being deployed first in North Africa followed by was then known as Palestine.
+By the time he had reached Italy with Allied invasion forces in September 1944, David Bye had risen to the rank of Lieutenant in the Royal Norfolk regiment.

-He deployed to Athens in November that year, right into the centre of a civil war, raging within the main conflict.
-Surrounded by communist separatist forces, the British became in David’s words “sitting ducks”.
-David Bye received his life-changing injury on December 12th when a mortar exploded near to him.
+David went on to Athens in November that year, right into the centre of a civil war, which was raging within the main conflict.
+Surrounded by communist separatist forces, the British became, in David’s words, “sitting ducks”.
+David Bye received his life-changing injury on December 16th when a mortar exploded near to him.
 It destroyed his lower face, the soft and hard tissues of the lower jaw.
 It nearly cost his life.
 Evacuated to Barletta in Italy, he was received by the Number 1 Maxillo-facial unit, one of a number of mobile plastic surgery field hospitals sent with expeditionary forces to Europe and North Africa during the war.
-Number 1was commanded by plastic surgeon and future president of BAPS, Major Richard Battle.
+Number 1 was commanded by plastic surgeon and future president of BAPS, Major Richard Battle.
 Overwhelmed by injured soldiers, Battle’s small team, including another future President, Raoul Sandon, would have provided emergency care to stabilise the patients with more significant wounds, giving them the best chance of later reconstruction.

 David Bye had lost the skin and soft tissues overlying and including the central section of lower jaw bone (mandible) and oral cavity.
 He also lost part of his tongue.
-Speaking, and more importantly eating were very difficult.
-Unable to close his mouth, David would have been bothered and embarrassed by the constant dribble of saliva.
+Speaking, and more importantly eating, were very difficult.
+Unable to close his mouth, David would have suffered with the constant dribble of saliva.
 Finally, there were the devastating consequences to his appearance.

 Read more about David Bye’s Reconstruction